-As an incoming freshman, you may receive college credit at Gonzaga University a number of different ways.
+As an incoming first-year student, you may receive college credit at Gonzaga University a number of different ways.
 We've outlined our policies regarding some of the more popular programs available to students across the country.

 Running Start/Dual EnrollmentMany high school students take courses at their local college while concurrently enrolled in high school.
-To receive college credit for these courses, please arrange to have an official transcript forwarded to the Office of Admission.
+To receive college credit for these courses, please arrange to have an official transcript from the institution awarding credit forwarded to the Office of Admission.
 Although we will accept most courses taken at other regionally accredited institutions, credit transfer evaluations are done on a course-by-course basis.
-A Transfer Credit Database outlining our credit transfer policy is available.
+Review our Transfer Credit Database to learn how credits transfer from other colleges/universities.